Gabbie Hanna: Music

 The first single from Hanna's second EP, Bad Karma, "Dandelion", was released on April 17, 2020, and the second single, "Glass House", was released on May 1, 2020.
 The EP was released on May 15, 2020.
-On October 13, 2020, Hanna released a new book of poetry, Dandelion, named after the lead single of her Bad Karma EP.

 Following multiple controversies with her former friends and collaborators, Hanna has taken extended breaks from social media on a few different occasions.
 To celebrate New Years, Hanna returned to social media and released "Rewired", a single from her debut album, Trauma Queen.
 She later announced that she had scrapped This Time Next Year and Trauma Queen would be released on July 22, 2022, putting the album up for pre-order, as well as restarting and rebranding her podcast.
 Hanna hosted her first live performance since November 2019 on February 22, 2022.
-In late August 2022, Hanna sparked global conversation around mental health challenges by publishing hundreds of controversial social media posts (including posts where she claimed to be the second coming of Jesus) in only a few days.

 In November 2022, Hanna released "Haircut", the first single from her sophomore album, This Time Next Year.
 A snippet of the song was first shared to her TikTok profile in November 2022.
 Following the upload, the song garnered attention across the platform, causing Hanna to release the song.
-On December 23, 2022, Hanna released This Time Next Year, which peaked at 14 on the US iTunes Chart.
+On December 23, 2022, Hanna released This Time Next Year, which peaked at #14 on the US iTunes Chart.